razzium/react_native_service_provider_oauth2/README.md

 This library permits to set OAuth2 API config at app entry point (signin) and apply an user transparent worfklow to manage user tokens/credentials on Webservice/API calls.

 ## Features
-* Signin : save credentials (by passed method) then set OAuth2 workflow -> all POST and GET request will pass Bearer with access_token on calling url (if exists, if not -> fire transparent user workflow)
+* Signin : save credentials (optional : but Transparent user workflow not firing) then set OAuth2 workflow -> all POST / GET / PUT / DELETE request will pass Bearer with access_token on calling url (if exists, if not -> fire transparent user workflow)
-* Transparent user workflow (optional : a Webservice/API call can be done without access_token) : if Webservice/API authentication method fails with 401, automatically calls GET access_token url by refresh_token (if exists)
+* Transparent user workflow (optional : a Webservice/API call can be done without access_token so Transparent user workflow not firing) : if Webservice/API authentication method fails with 401, automatically calls GET access_token url by refresh_token (if exists)
 * * If fails : automatically call GET access_token url by credentials (if exists)
 * * * If fails : call callback methods (by example : display message + redirect Signin screen)
 * * * If success : fire orignal request